How to use the command 'openssl ts' (with examples)

 Explanation:

-• -in path/to/file.tsr: Specifies the path to the timestamp response file that needs to be verified.
+• -in path/to/file.tsr: Specifies the timestamp response file for verification.

-• -partial_chain: Specifies that a partial certificate chain should be used for verification.
+• -partial_chain: Helps in constructing a partial trust chain for verification.

 Code: